ev3dev/brickstrap/README.md

 We have also found `brickstrap shell` to be useful as a cross-compiler since you can download and install Debian packages and it uses QEMU to run foreign binaries (like gcc).

-Note that `brickstrap shell` uses `proot -R` that lets you using the user and home directory from the host machine inside of the shell.
-This can have some unintended side-effects, so read `proot --help` to understand how this works.
-Furthermore, `sudo` and `su` won't work in `brickstrap shell`, so if you need to do anything as root, log in separately with `brickstrap root-shell`.

 Board Configuration Directories